Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUsing.md

 ## CmCameras

 Cinemachine does not create new cameras.
 Instead, it directs a single Unity camera for multiple shots.
-You compose these shots with __Cm Cameras__ (also referred to sometimes as _Virtual Cameras_).
+You compose these shots with __CmCameras__ (also referred to sometimes as _Virtual Cameras_).
 CmCameras move and rotate the Unity camera and control its settings.

 The CmCameras are separate GameObjects from the Unity Camera, and behave independently.
 They are not nested within each other.
 For example, a Scene might look like this: